bernibra/tagtango/README.md

 - The data should be normalized and stored as a `logcounts` assay within the `SingleCellExperiment` object.
 For example, in the manuscript, the CITE-seq data was normalized using the R package `ADTnorm`.
-- Define row and column names within the `SingleCellExperiment` object.
+- Define unique row and column names within the `SingleCellExperiment` object.
 - Different annotations should be stored as columns of the `colData` data.frame within the object.